Search

 Man serenades blind elephants with Beethoven

-He said: ‘It was a 50th birthday present to myself.
-My wife and I have been working with blind elephants for many years, and I thought it might be something they would enjoy to listen to.
+He shared, ‘This was a present to myself for my 50th birthday.
+My wife and I have been involved with blind elephants for many years, and I thought they might enjoy listening to music.

-‘I sat down and thought, what do you play to an elephant?
+‘I sat down and pondered, what would you play for an elephant?

-‘You only get a short time, so I started trawling through my books and then Slow Movement 2 from Beethoven’s Pathetique Sonata just stuck.
+‘Time was limited, so I began sifting through my books, and then Slow Movement 2 from Beethoven’s Pathetique Sonata resonated with me.

-Yorkshire-born Paul now hopes to put on a concert with the elephants to raise funds for an electric fence for the sanctuary where they live.
+Having been born in Yorkshire, Paul now aspires to host a concert featuring the elephants to generate funds for an electric fence for their sanctuary.

 Newsletter